latex3/latex3.github.io/about/index.md

 # An introduction to LaTeX

-LaTeX is a document preparation system for high-quality typesetting.
+LaTeX, which is pronounced «Lah-tech» or «Lay-tech» (to rhyme with «blech» or «Bertolt Brecht»), is a document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.

 LaTeX is not a word processor!
 Instead, LaTeX encourages authors not to worry too much about the appearance of their documents but to concentrate on getting the right content.
 For example, consider this document: